bunkerity/bunkerweb/lib/resty/core/time.md

 **syntax:** *monotonic_msec()*

-Returns the elapsed time in milliseconds from the machine boot for the current time stamp from the Nginx cached time (no syscall involved unlike Lua's date library).
+Returns the elapsed time in microseconds from the machine boot for the current time stamp from the Nginx cached time (no syscall involved unlike Lua's date library).

 ```lua
 local cur_msec = require "resty.core.time".monotonic_msec